Vendors, shoppers prepare for winter market's move to Dubuque's West End

 While Kennedy Mall will be untested territory, Connors hopes customers will follow the market to its new location and that vendors will find new customers on Dubuque’s West End.

-As far as she knows, all of the market's current vendors intend to set up shop at the new location.
-Once she and the other vendors get settled in at Kennedy Mall, Connors will evaluate the possibility of adding more vendors, too.
+As far as she knows, all of the market’s current vendors intend to set up shop at the mall.
+Once she and the other vendors get settled in, Connors will evaluate the possibility of adding vendors

 “I’m really excited about the move,” she said.